Gifts and invitations

 • Directly to a Group employee or indirectly to a member of their family.

-A third party representative is any natural or legal person who acts on behalf of the Group.
-For example: lobbyists, lawyers, sales representatives, or intermediaries.
+A third-party representative is any natural or legal person who acts on behalf of the Group.
+For example: lobbyists, lawyers, tax consultants, sales representatives, or intermediaries.
 All inappropriate actions and decisions of these external third parties could be attributed to the Group.
 Their behavior should be in close accordance with this Code and any policies that apply to their activities.

 Guiding Principles